waimea-msmalley/300DTD-Assesment/docs/Design.md

 - Using navigation that is at the top of the page
 - Having an image to show the car

-I incorperated both of these needs into the interface, by having the navigation bar at the top of the screen where it can easly be seen and used, and I am showing pictures of cars on the home page similar to other auto trading websites like AutoTrader and Trade Me to insure maximum familiarity.
+I incorporated both of these needs into the interface, by having the navigation bar at the top of the screen where it can easily be seen and used, and I am showing pictures of cars on the home page similar to other auto trading websites like AutoTrader and Trade Me to insure maximum familiarity.

 Home page showing Navigation and Car Images: